Teo44/OpenRoutePlanner/documentation/implementation.md

 ### OSM XML parsing

+OpenRoutePlanner can parse Open street map's XML files, that contain real world maps represented by nodes and ways between the nodes.
+Ways can be filtered according to their tags, and all the nodes that have approved ways leading to them will be added to the graph.

 ### Random generation

+OpenRoutePlanner can also generate random graphs for testing the algorithms.
+The graph generator takes a node count, arc count and maximum difference in the nodes' latitude and longitude as variables, and generates a graph accordingly.

 ## Algorithms

-The program has three pathfinding algorithms, with A* being quite similar to dijkstra, while IDA* is a very different from the two.
+OpenRoutePlanner has three pathfinding algorithms, with A* being quite similar to dijkstra, while IDA* is a very different from the two.

 ### Dijkstra